Today we are making a paper bag turkey craft! We are actually creating this little guy completely from scratch.

 We’ll show you how to make a small paper bag and turn it into a turkey!

 This is perfect for filling with crayons or treats and creating a place setting for the kid’s Thanksgiving table.
 It would pair perfectly with our printable Thanksgiving placemats.

-Isn’t this little guy cute!
+Isn’t this just such a cute turkey craft!
 Today’s tutorial is a paper bag turkey!

 This is a great Thanksgiving craft for kids.